ALLEN Coaching

 Answer:

-Explanation: Both the processes, namely, the filling of empty space by gas, as well as the burning of carbon which leads to a formation of carbon dioxide, are spontaneous processes.
+Explanation: Both the processes, namely, the filling of empty space by gas, as well as the burning of carbon which leads to the formation of carbon dioxide, are spontaneous processes.

 Question:18

-For an ideal gas, the work of reversible expansion under isothermal condition can be calculated by using expression In
+For an ideal gas, the work of reversible expansion under isothermal conditions can be calculated by using the expression

 A sample containing 1.0 mol of an ideal gas is expanded isothermally and reversibly to ten times of its original volume, in two separate experiments.
 The expansion is carried out at 300 K and at 600 K respectively.
 Choose the correct option.